vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 weeks.
 My booking preference is Wednesday 1 PM.

 Note the appointment date and time in the notes for the previous appointment, and also put a calendar reminder.
+Also, check the two weeks before and after it just to make sure that I don't have anything else that could create a conflict, such as travel, other medical appointments, vaccines, or blood tests.

 The calendar reminder should start two hours prior to the appointment start time and then continue to three hours after the appointment end time.
 Invite my work email account so that the time is blocked on my work calendar as well.

 ## Calendar reminders around the event

+### Cancellation consideration for three business days before the appointment

+There is a $50 charge for cancelling less than three business days prior to the appointment, so I should set a calendar reminder to consider whether to cancel while I can still do so for free.
+In particular, other related stuff such as vaccines, blood tests, or travel plans may come up.

 ### Shopping reminder for two days prior to the appointment